laryakan/ezGuild-website/README.md

 All this through a rest API, maybe using something like elasticsearch.

-Going forward, I'll maybe develop some more features like organizing event according to the Guild Wars 2 public API (or other games) + elasticsearch.
+Going forward, I'll maybe develop some more features like organizing event according to the GW2 public API (or other games) + elasticsearch.
 Depending on motivation.

 Anyway, this site will be [KISS](http://en.wikipedia.org/wiki/KISS_principle)-like for any user on it.